 As with all coastal towns, the closer you live to the water, the more you pay for your home.
 Biloxi is no different, and you should keep that in mind when looking for an apartment.

-Cedar Lake: Mostly young, educated, professionally employed and single, Cedar Lake has a low crime rate and medium rents.
-Some military personnel live in the area. $$
+Cedar Lake: It has a wide variety of residents and medium rents.
+Some military personnel live in the area.

-Pass Road / Fernwood Road: This is a mixed area all the way around – ages, incomes, building types and cultures.
-Rents are lower here, but crime is higher than the city’s average.
-It’s a hip, trendy area of the city to live in, so it is a great place for the younger crowd. $
+Pass Road / Fernwood Road: This is a mixed area all the way around.
+Rents are lower here and it’s a hip, trendy area of the city to live in, so it is a great place for the younger crowd.

 Public Transportation If you can’t walk to everything you need in Biloxi, don’t despair: public transportation is available every day except Sunday.
 CTA provides affordable, safe, and dependable transport to everywhere in the city and beyond.
 Buses run from 6 am to 7 pm.